Ahlkanvorez/7guis-timer/README.md

 ## Deployment

-Since this webapp uses no server-side state or requests, it can be deployed serverlessly, such as on S3 via CloudFront.
+A live demo is automatically deployed to S3 and served via CloudFront at [7gui-timer.robertm.io](http://7gui-timer.robertm.io)

 ## License